Paulmicha/common-web-tools/docs/about/flexibility-adaptability-variation.md

 # TODO provide minimal example.
 ```

-## Relativity / isolation
+## Relativity / isolation / modularity

+TODO could just be a switch to make globals not use `export` in some scope / function.

-TODO explore modularity by mutating reference points (at "runtime"), such as the `CWT_CUSTOM` global ?
+TODO evaluate temporarily mutating reference points at runtime (i.e. `CWT_CUSTOM`) ?

 ```sh
 # TODO provide minimal example.